Coronavirus Closure FAQ

 If you are still in Carbondale, you may return items to the bookdrops located in the North entrance of the building.
-Any items returned before June 1 that went overdue after March 6 will not accrue fines.

 If you are not currently in Carbondale, you can return items a couple of ways.
-If you are in Illinois the easiest way to get items back to us would be to return them to your nearest I-Share library.
+If you are in Illinois, the easiest way to get items back to us would be to return them to your nearest I-Share library.
 If you don’t know where these libraries are located, you can consult this map.

 Students with laptops may not use this option to return their laptop and charger to us.
 They must be returned in-person or via mail.

 If you are out-of-state or not near an I-Share library, you may mail the items back to us.
 The cheapest option is to ship items to us using the Media Mail rate at the US Post Office.
-To estimate your cost to ship, you should weigh the cost of the box with the books inside and compare it to the post office’s chart on their website.
+To estimate your cost to ship, you should weigh the box with the books inside and compare it to the post office’s chart on their website.

 If you choose to mail items back, you are strongly encouraged to purchase insurance from the post office.
 The price is very reasonable.